 - Traffic volumes exceed 33% of typical conditions on a particular residential street, and

-- Average travel speeds exceed 10 mph or more above the posted speed limit, and
+- Statistical travel speeds exceed 10 mph or more above the posted speed limit, and

 - The neighborhood street is NOT an arterial roadway.
 (See the Major Thoroughfare Plan if you are unsure.)